Tevita Pangai Junior reportedly offered mid-season switch deal

 Tackle Breaks

-Given what Pangai Junior can bring to a team in terms off tackle busts and offloading ability, it would be a major boost to the attacking arsenal of both teams.
+Given what Pangai Junior can bring to a team in terms of tackle busts and offloading ability, it would be a major boost to the attacking arsenal of both teams.

 The Tigers sit third for offloads, but both teams are in the bottom eight for linebreaks into the second half of the season.